Evans helps No. 1 Louisville survive Miami (Florida) 79-76

-LOUISVILLE, Ky.
-(AP) — Dana Evans scored 20 points, including Louisville’s final 12 capped by two free throws with 6.5 seconds remaining, helping the top-ranked Cardinals survive Miami (Florida) 79-76 on Tuesday.
+Evans scored 20 points, including Louisville’s final 12 capped by two free throws with 6.5 seconds remaining, helping the top-ranked Cardinals survive Miami (Florida) 79-76 on Tuesday.

 Louisville (15-0, 8-0 Atlantic Coast Conference) led throughout in winning their third consecutive game as the No. 1 women’s team, but had to hold off a furious late rally by the Hurricanes.
-Evans took over for the final nine minutes, making all eight free throws around a couple of baskets to give the Cardinals just enough space.
+Evans took over for the final nine minutes, making all eight free throw attempts around a couple of baskets to give the Cardinals just enough space.

 The senior All-American’s last four from the line were particularly huge, with the first two with 13.8 seconds left giving Louisville a 77-71 cushion that offset Kelsey Marshall’s 3-pointer five seconds later.
 Evans was fouled after inbounding the ball and made two more to make it 79-74, a safe margin to withstand Taylor Mason’s layup at the buzzer.

+Evans logged 40 full minutes in those two contests before playing 37 against Miami and asserting herself over the critical final moments.

+“Just do what you’ve got to do to win this game,” she said.
+“That’s what I do.
+Whatever it takes, whether that’s getting to the free throw line because obviously my jump shot was off again tonight.”

-Elizabeth Dixon scored a season-high 21 points off the bench while Elizabeth Balogun had 14 for Louisville.
+Elizabeth Dixon scored a season-high 21 points off the bench while Elizabeth Balogun had 14 with four 3-pointers for Louisville.

 Marshall scored 19 points and Naomi Mbandu 17 for the Hurricanes (7-6, 4-6), who fell to 0-8 against the No. 1 team.
 They outshot Louisville 47%-46% but finished 2-3 on a five-game road stretch.